 - Hold the rope with a neutral grip, with your palms facing each other.

-- Ensure that your chest is up and your shoulders down.
+- Ensure that your chest is up and your shoulders are down.

 - When you get to the top, squeeze your shoulder blades together hard.